KomodoPlatform/developer-docs/docs/intro/005-installations/015-creating-asset-chains.md

 On a Komodo-based blockchain, all of the pre-mined coins are mined in the first block.
 Therefore, whichever machine executes the mining command will receive the entirety of the blockchain supply.

-These are the coins you will later sell to your customers, using either our native DEX, [BarterDEX](/005-installations/010-basic-instructions.html#komodo-s-native-dex-barterdex), or our decentralized-ICO software (coming soon), or on any other third-party exchange.
+These are the coins you will later distribute to your community, using either our native DEX, [BarterDEX](../005-installations/010-basic-instructions.html#komodo-s-native-dex-barterdex), or our decentralized-ICO software (coming soon), or on any other third-party exchange.

 You can check the contents of the wallet by executing the following command in the terminal: